saltyrtc/saltyrtc-meta/Protocol.md

 treated as a protocol error.
 This also applies to unexpected messages that deviate from the message flow.

+In case that any check fails, the peer MUST close the connection with a close code of `3001` (*Protocol Error*) unless otherwise stated.

 ## Message Flow

 TODO